philip136/pythonCourseForBeginners/classes/classes.md

 print(person1) # Person John (because we overriden __str__ method)
 print(person1 == person2) # True, because we compare by name (we overriden __eq__ method)
 ```
+Additional information about magic methods you can see [here](https://www.tutorialsteacher.com/python/magic-methods-in-python?utm_content=cmp-true)